steadylearner/Rust-Full-Stack/README.md

 ## Golang

+Refactor a private project and include tests there.
+Make an open source porject refering to that.

-* [How to structure Golang projects.](https://github.com/golang-standards/project-layout) Watch [a video](https://www.youtube.com/watch?v=oL6JBUk6tj0) and read [a blog](https://medium.com/@benbjohnson/standard-package-layout-7cdbc8391fc1) for that also.
+* [How to structure Golang projects.](https://github.com/golang-standards/project-layout) Watch [a video](https://www.youtube.com/watch?v=oL6JBUk6tj0) and read [a blog](https://medium.com/@benbjohnson/standard-package-layout-7cdbc8391fc1) and [another blog](https://peter.bourgon.org/go-best-practices-2016/) for that also.
 * Include some IPFS, Docker etc relevant projects here and production projects in private repositories.

 ## Blockchain